LaughingLeader-DOS2-Mods/ToggleSprintDefinitiveEdition/README.md

 # Features:
 * A fully reworded sprinting system.
 Choose your own speed!
 * Sprinting no longer affects combat movement costs, and is thus enabled in combat.
-* NPCs running and walking speeds for combat can be configured, greatly speeding up battles.
+* NPC running and walking speeds for combat can be configured, greatly speeding up battles.
 * Choose from a set of preset configurations when opening the settings menu for the first time.
 No need to get lost in menus and options.
 * A variety of options available in the settings menu.
 	* Sprinting speeds can be set for the whole party (by the host), with the option for individual characters to set their own speed.